oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.7.1 Restart device
 Restarts an endpoint.

-OpenC2 Consumers that receive 'restart device' commands
+OpenC2 Consumers that receive a 'restart device' Command:

 * but cannot access the device specified in the device Target
     * MUST respond with status code 500
     * SHOULD respond with 'cannot access device' in the status text